EcoNumUdS/Bayes2017/docs/index.md

 Orford Musique is an exceptional site located at the base of Mont Orford National Park.
 As such, it will be possible for you to hike in the numerous path outside of class hours.

 It will also be possible to have a drink (alcoholic or not) around a campfire in the evening.
 Even though some alcoholic beverages can be bought on site, you can also bring your own.
-Also, feel free to bring your guitar !
+Also, feel free to bring your guitar!